hugheylab/coding_sprint_workflowr/README.md

     2. Check the “Include all branches” box.
     3. Name your repository as follows: `coding_sprint_{YYYY}_{MM}` where `YYYY` and `MM` are the integer representations for year and month, respectively.
 2. Clone your newly created repository to your local machine.
-3. Install workflowr -
+3. Install workflowr:

     ```r
     install.packages('workflowr')
     ```

-4. Source the `analysis_setup.R` script -
+4. Source the `analysis_setup.R` script:
     - Note that the `analysis_setup.R` script has a vector of the names of people in the lab on line 3.
     - If there are changes to lab personnel, edit this line to only have names of active lab members before sourcing the script.